bksaiki/bksaiki.github.io/blog/2021-10-01-minim-retrospective.md

   to my frustration, the creation of new bugs.
-In the same release, I added errors with backtracing and syntax with source locations which proved to be helpful in the future with debugging.
+In the same release, I added errors with backtracing and syntax with source locations which proved to be helpful when modifying the standard library.

 Minim 0.2.1 and 0.2.2 were expansions of the math and list libraries.